Integrated Hierarchical Decision-Making in Inverse Kinematic Planning and Control: Evaluation

-In order to validate our solver in enabling selection constraints, we define a hierarchy of $p=10$ levels and $n=10$ variables, see Tab.~\ref{tab:p10nl}.
-The levels consist of same (disk, rosenbrock, levels 1, 2, 3, 4, 5, 6, 7, 8) or mixed (disk, McCormick, level 9) selection constraints.
-The results in Tab.~\ref{tab:p10nl} confirm the following desired behavior: \begin{itemize} \item for equality and inequality constraints, the constraint closer to zero is chosen (levels 2, 4, 7, 8, 9 (eq.), 6 (ineq.)) \item removal of infeasible selection constraints to avoid Hessian activation (level 7) for convergence of lower priority level 8 \end{itemize}
+To validate solver behavior for hierarchical decision-making, we define a hierarchy of common optimization test functions (Rosenbrock, etc.) with $p=10$ levels and $n=10$ variables (Tab.~\ref{tab:p10nl}).
+The levels include identical (levels 1-8) or mixed (level 9) selection constraints.
+The results for S-SHQP with $\mathcal{N}$ QP confirm the expected behavior: \begin{itemize} \item Zero constraints are correctly identified for both equality (levels 2, 4, 7, 8, 9) and inequality (level 6) constraints. \item Infeasible selection constraints are removed to prevent Hessian activation (e.g., level 7), improving hierarchical decision-making on lower levels (see Sec.~\ref{sec:newtonm}). \end{itemize}

-\mbox{$\mathcal{N}$ QP} solves the problem the fastest in 121 S-SHQP iterations / 0.072~s.
-The second fastest solver is H-PIQP (AE) at 70 S-SHQP iterations / 0.087~s.
-However, the time per S-SHQP iteration is approximately twice as high in comparison to \mbox{$\mathcal{N}$ QP} (1.2 ms to 0.6~ms).
-This demonstrates the efficiency of the projection of active constraints and eliminating the $\ell_0$ constraints instead of using the original~\ref{eq:kkt} Hessian.
-For all solvers, at least one of the levels is solved only to low accuracy sparsity (for example level 6 of \mbox{$\mathcal{N}$ QP}).
-This is due to inaccurate second order information activation as is detailed in Sec.~\ref{sec:gsc}.